kosmydel/stock-timeseries-prediction/article.md

 // TODO: List models, table the results

+### Baseline - Naive Seasonal Model

+For our baseline model, we have chosen to utilize the [NaiveSeasonal model](https://unit8co.github.io/darts/generated_api/darts.models.forecasting.baselines.html#darts.models.forecasting.baselines.NaiveSeasonal).
+This model always predicts the value from $K$ time steps ago.
+We set $K=1$, so in this case, the model predicts the last value of the training set.

 ### TimeGPT

 We decided to put the cutting-edge TimeGPT model to the test.
 A transformer-based model tailored for TimeSeries forecasting, TimeGPT is a variant of the widely appreciated GPT model, known for its efficacy in the Natural Language Processing (NLP) domain.
 We ran a series of tests using the Electricity Consumption Forecasting dataset as our playground.